Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Static properties of Bogoliubov vacua close to scission

 For the two Bogoliubov vacua under study, we sampled the position and intrinsic spin of the nucleons following the method detailed in~\ref{sec:method}.
 A total of 256000 configurations were recorded out of 256 independent Markov chains.
-Each Markov chain uses and jump of 2000 iterations and a burn-in period of $2.10^6$ iterations.
-We extract from this sample numerous distributions of one-body observables and summarize their expectation values and standard deviation in TABLE~\ref{tab:observables1}.
-Fragment observables were obtained by introducing a Heaviside function $\Theta_{z>z_{neck}}$ into the observable kernels~\cite{simenel2010particle}.
-The neck position $z_{neck}$ is the z-coordinate minimizing the local one-body density.
+Each Markov chain uses a jump of 2000 iterations and a burn-in period of $2.10^6$ iterations.
+We extract from this sample numerous distributions of one-body observables and summarize their expectation values and standard deviations in TABLE~\ref{tab:observables1}.
+Fragment observables were obtained by introducing a Heaviside function $\Theta_{z>z_{neck}}$ into the observable kernels.
+This method introduced in Ref.~\cite{simenel2010particle} allows to only account for the nuclear matter present in the right or left half-space.